bponomarenko/vue-test-utils-issue/README.md

-This repository contains code to reproduce specific regression issue in the `@vue/test-utils@1.1.3` package.
+This repository contains code to reproduce specific regression issue introduced in the `@vue/test-utils@1.1.3` package.

 ### To reproduce the issue